Frank Lloyd: Personal life

 Frank Lloyd was married to actress Alma Haller from 11 July 1913, until her death on 16 March 1952.
 By 1955, Lloyd married Virginia Kellogg, and remained married until Lloyd's death on 10 August 1960 at age 74.
 Lloyd was buried at Forest Lawn Memorial Park in Glendale, California.

 Reputation

-Frank Lloyd does not have a significant legacy for some reason.
-A biographer puts this down partly to the dismissal of Lloyd's work by Andrew Sarris (who compared the director with Cecil B. de Mille) and because he was described as a studio director.
-His style is as much his own.
-He did not make waves; he did not overly publicize and promote himself as others did in that day and still do today.
-Lloyd was very well liked and promoted other artists in Hollywood.
-What Lloyd did do was for the good of the studio – not for his own ego.
+Frank Lloyd does not have a particularly significant legacy.
+Biographer Anthony Slide puts this down to two elements.
+The first cited is the dismissal of Lloyd's work by Andrew Sarris who compared the director with Cecil B. de Mille.
+The second element is that Lloyd "was what is best described as a studio director.
+His style is as much the style of the studio as it is his own.
+He did not make waves; he did not overly publicize and promote himself.
+What he did was for the good of the studio – not for his own ego. [...]
+He put the studio first.
+He seldom went over-budget.
+He brought his films in on schedule.
+He worked well with actors and actresses, some of whom were known to be temperamental."